 The 2050 Climate Group, Scotlands youth climate group, will be showcasing their innovative approach to tackle climate chance by equipping young people with the skills and knowledge necessary to lead in the climate sector.

 Creative Carbon Scotland, will be looking at the role of culture in addressing climate change as well as showing some of the fascinating projects they have going on at the moment.

-The Buchanan Institute ourselves will be running a major policy workshop with an open format to introduce people to the complicated world that is the 'policy landscape'.
+The Buchanan Institute and EUSA will be running a major policy workshop with an open format to introduce people to the complicated world that is the 'policy landscape'.
 With reference to key policy areas and the help of relevant experts we will open the floor to suggestions to solve a series of policy problems currently tackled today in Scotland.